YottaDB/YDBDoc/MessageRecovery/errors.rst

 RESRCWAIT
 ---------------------

 RESRCWAIT, Waiting briefly for the tttt semaphore for region rrrr (ffff) was held by PID pppp (Sem.
-ID: ssss)
+ID: ssss).

 Run Time Information: A process started a three (3) second wait for an FTOK or access control semaphore.
 If the process with PID pppp does not release the semaphore before the timeout expires, the waiting process bypasses acquiring the semaphore. tttt identifies the semaphore type: "FTOK" or "access control"; rrrr is the region; ffff is the database file corresponding to region rrrr; ssss is the semaphore ID.